laravel/forge-cli/README.md

 #### Restarting Resources

-Resources may be "restarted" using the `{service}:restart` command:
+Resources may be "restarted" using the `{resource}:restart` command:

 ```bash
 forge daemon:restart